 Full details on setting up a dongle for use over a network are in the Networked Dongles topic of the OrcaDongle documentation.
 To use a dongle in this way, you will need a licence manager and configuration file.
 The licence manager must run on a Windows machine, which hosts the dongle.
 OrcaFlex discovers the licence manager using a configuration file on the user’s computer.
 The OrcaFlex installation must have a licence file for the dongle in the OrcaFlex installation folder.
 Note, the licence manager is not tested or supported for use on a virtual machine.
 If you wish to use this configuration then we recommend testing first and having a back physical server option available.

 The licence manager is installed by extracting and running the file in the following zip file: LMSetup.zip.
 The dongle device driver must also be installed (as above).

-The licence manager installer also installs a dongle driver if this not already present.
 The licence manager runs as a Windows service called ‘HASP Loader’, this listens on port 475 using TCP and UDP.
 If the connection to the licence manager is over a WAN or VPN then you may need to explicitly open this port to allow access.

-A configuration file template for a TCP/IP network is in the following zip file:
+A configuration file template for a TCP/IP network is in the following zip file: Nethasp.zip

 You will need to modify this to specify the IP address of your dongle server.
-In the template file modify the line ‘NH_SERVER_ADR = xx.xx.xx.xx;’ to replace the ‘xx.xx.xx.xx’ placeholder with the IP address or hostname of your licence server.
+In the template file modify the line ‘NH_SERVER_ADDR = xx.xx.xx.xx;’ to replace the ‘xx.xx.xx.xx’ placeholder with the IP address or hostname of your licence server.
 Save the file as

 nethasp.ini file in the folder ‘C:\ProgramData\Orcina\’ on each computer requiring access to OrcaFlex (C:\ProgramData\ is a hidden folder in Windows).

-You may also download from here an installer for the Aladdin Monitor:
+You may also download from here an installer for the Aladdin Monitor: aksmon32-setup.zip